 Epic Flail: The Crusader wields a huge flail as their signature main hand weapon.

 The Fundamentalist: Averted.
 An early conversation in Act 1 reveals that the Crusader feels that people are free to follow whatever faith brings them comfort.
-For instance, when Haedrig mentions that his deceased wife was a witch (she was locked up for being one when they first met), the Crusader's reply?
+For instance, when Haedrig mentions that his deceased wife was locked up when they first met, the Crusader asks with surprise if she was a criminal.
+Haedrig replies that she imprisoned for being a witch.

 Crusader: (cheerfully) Well, at least she wasn't a criminal.